Best of Egypt Tour including Nile Cruise and Abu Simbel

-After breakfast, you will begin your sightseeing tour of Luxor.
-You will visit the Valley of Kings, where some of the richest treasures in the world exist.
+After breakfast, you will begin your sightseeing tour around Luxor.
+You will visit the Valley of the Kings, where some of the richest treasures in the world exist.
 For a period of nearly 500 years, tombs were constructed for the Pharaohs and powerful nobles in this valley, which stands on the west bank of the Nile.
-You will also be able to visit some royal tombs including the Tomb of Tut Ankh Amun and Ramses VI.
+You will also be able to visit some of these royal tombs including the Tomb of Tutankhamun and Ramses VI.
 Afterwards you’ll visit the Mortuary Temple of Queen Hatshepsut, the second female pharaoh in history, who is considered to be one of the most successful pharaohs of all time.
 Finally, you’ll visit the Colossi of Memnon, two massive stone statues of Amenhotep III.
 Dinner will be at the hotel.
 Overnight in Luxor.

 Day 9 – Depart Luxor